biomedicalinformaticsgroup/cadmus/README.md

 ## Version

 ### Version 0.3.14
--> Add the keyword field from the medline file to the result.
+-> Add the keyword field from the Medline file to the result.

--> Fixed data type, when reading the medline file, in case of add_mesh.
+-> Fixed data type, when reading the Medline file, in case of add_mesh.

--> Fixed code where 1 article was missing if using list of PMIDs as update.
+-> Fixed code where 1 article was missing if using a list of PMIDs as an update.

 ### Version 0.3.13
 -> Since Crossref retired the API key feature to let Elsevier and Wiley identified the author of the publication request. wiley_api_key and elsevier_api_key optional parameters have been added as input parameters.
 These are not mandatory parameters but increase greatly the retrieval rate as they give access to Wiley and Elsevier publications respectively.